milktwii/Sophomore-Repository/PL 101 Exam_Number System/README.md

 ## Actvity Instruction

 Create a program that will convert different number systems.
-Each number system will be converted to a
+Each number system will be converted to a different system.
+- Decimal to Other Number Systems
+- Other Number System

-- `src > ListsActivity`: the folder containing the source code
+- `src`: the folder containing the source code